Coronavirus (COVID-19) Resources

-In the event of a positive on-campus test result, the college initiates contact tracing.
-Anyone identified as a close contact is notified of a potential exposure and appropriate quarantine arrangements are made.
-Relevant faculty and supervisors are notified of excused attendance.
+In the event of a positive on-campus test result, the college collects information for contact tracing.
+Anyone identified as a close contact is notified of a potential exposure and appropriate quarantine arrangements are made if necessary.
+Relevant faculty are notified of excused attendance.
 Westminster has sufficient capacity for on-campus isolation and quarantine in buildings dedicated to that purpose for residential students.

 An infectious disease outbreak is tracked using contact tracing.
 The intent is to prevent further spread.
 When an individual is confirmed to have an illness, they isolate themselves to prevent further spread of that illness.

 Reporting your exposure to or diagnosis of COVID-19 is essential to keep Westminster's case count accurate and to initiate contact tracing.
 The COVID-19 diagnosis report form includes a section for members of the campus community to identify close contacts.
 All students and employees must report any instance of exposure or diagnosis to the college.

 How Contact Tracing Works

 Contact tracing focuses on close contacts while a COVID-19-positive individual was infectious.
 The infectious period begins 48 hours before the individual’s symptoms began.
 If the person with COVID-19 never developed symptoms, the infectious period begins 48 hours before the positive test was collected.

 If you are identified as a close contact of a COVID-19-positive individual while that person was infectious, you will be notified of potential exposure, including the date of exposure if known.

 Who Is Considered a Contact

 A person is considered a close contact if they have been within 6 feet of the positive individual for at least 15 minutes either continuously or cumulative within a 24-hour period.

 When Exposure Notifications Are Made